Choose the Best Option For You

 Here’s What You Get With the Ladybug Larvae Refill:

-- A tube of 15 to 20 live ladybug larvae with all the nutritious food they need to grow into friendly adult Pink Spotted Ladybugs
+- A tube of 10 to 12 live ladybug larvae (numbers may vary) with all the nutritious food they need to grow into friendly adult Pink Spotted Ladybugs

 - Complete Instructions

 Easy to Raise and Maintain

 Your ladybug larvae will arrive at your door in a plastic shipping tube complete with nutritious food and instructions.
 Be sure you are available to accept and open the package immediately.
 You should already have a Ladybug Land Habitat in which to house your baby ladybugs.

 Remove the magnification cap from your ladybug habitat and place a few drops of water on the sponge in the middle of the crater.
 You will need to keep this sponge moist (but not saturated!) to provide water for your larvae at all times.
 Then sprinkle the ladybug larvae and the food from the shipping tube into the Ladybug Land.
 Your baby ladybugs will have all the food they need to grow into healthy adult ladybugs.
 Watch as they eat, grow and explore their environment.